The B2B Marketing Strategy Guide

 By Busra Sahin

-If you want to learn about B2B marketing, and where it stands in 2020, you’ve come to the right place.
+If you want to learn about B2B marketing, and where it stands in today's crowded marketplace, you’ve come to the right place.
 Let’s explore the topic in-depth to shed light on each element of today’s most effective B2B marketing strategies.

 What is B2B Marketing?

 B2B marketing is the process of selling to a business person, or a team of people.
 The Business Dictionary has a nice definition.
-They describe it as a process by which businesses; ‘employ a multi-layered strategy...for the purpose of converting targeted business prospects into customers’.
+It describes it as a process by which businesses: ‘employ a multi-layered strategy...for the purpose of converting targeted business prospects into customers’.

 The traditional view of B2B marketing is that it’s different to B2C.